libgamera/GAMERA/docs/inverse_compton.md

 itself a target photon field for inverse Compton processes.
 This type of process can become important in certain astrophysical scenarios like
 AGNs and gamma-ray bursts.

-In GAMERA the emission from this process is taken into account in the radiation class (there is a tentative implementation also to account for it also in the time evolution of the particles, but it is not covered here yet).
+*In GAMERA the emission from this process is taken into account in the radiation class (there is a tentative implementation to account for it in the time evolution of the particles, but it is not covered here yet.
+It will come in a seprate tutorial).*

 To compute the contribution of SSC to the total gamma ray spectrum, we have to add the synchrotron radiation as a target field and there is a set of functions that can do this.
 Before going into the details of how to do this in GAMERA, we need clarify the assumptions that go into the calculations.